Best General Liability Insurance Companies for Small Businesses in Ohio

 • Does monthly or annual payment work better for your cash flow?

-Most Ohio businesses start with $1 million per occurrence/$2 million aggregate limits and monthly payment to manage cash flow.
-An Alliance metal fabricator may need $2 million/$4 million limits with annual payment for steady costs, while a Kelleys Island tour operator uses standard limits and monthly payment that matches summer revenue peaks.
-Choose coverage that fits your exposures and payment timing that fits your revenue cycle.
+Most Ohio businesses start with $1 million per occurrence and $2 million aggregate limits and monthly payment to manage cash flow.
+An Alliance metal fabricator may need $2 million and $4 million limits with annual payment for steady costs.
+A Kelleys Island tour operator uses standard limits and monthly payment timed to summer revenue.
+Match coverage to your exposures and payment timing to your revenue cycle.

 2. 2